-The Closing Market Price of the Underlying Stock on the Final Calculation Day multiplied by the Price Multiplier on that day.
-The Ending Value: scheduled Final Calculation Day is subject to postponement in the event of Market Disruption Events, as described beginning on page PS-32 of the accompanying product supplement.
+With respect to each Underlying Stock, its Closing Market Price on the Final Calculation Day multiplied by its Price Multiplier on that day.
+The scheduled Final Calculation Day is subject to postponement in the event of Market Disruption Events, as described beginning on page PS-32 of the accompanying product supplement.